 Great Expectations is one of Charles Dickens’ best known works.
 Popular both with readers and literary critics, it has been translated into many languages and adapted numerous times into various media.

-In 2002, Great Expectations was included in a Guardian poll of a the top 100 books of all time, nominated by writers from around the world (the only one of Dickens works to make the 100).
+In 2002, Great Expectations was included in a Guardian poll of a the top 100 books of all time, nominated by writers from around the world (the only Dickens works to make the 100).

 In 2003, Great Expectations came in 17th place in a search by the BBC for the nation’s best-loved novel, the highest Dickens novel in a compilation of the top 200 works.
 Also in the poll was David Copperfield (34), A Christmas Carol (47), A Tale Of Two Cities (63), Bleak House (79), The Pickwick Papers (106) and Oliver Twist (182).